SaaS Reseller Agreement: A General Guide

 Jump to Section

-A Saas reseller is the middleman between the owner and the user of any software.
-This person takes care of the marketing and sales of the product.
+A SaaS reseller is the middleman between the owner and the user of any software.
+Specifically, the SaaS reseller sells and markets software as a service.
 The exchange of services and goods between third parties is quite normal in today's world.
 One such exchange commonly seen is in the field of SaaS, which is Software as a Service.

 What is a SaaS Reseller Agreement?